mcontisc/MTCOV/README.md

 - `data/output` : Contains some results for testing the code.

 ## Requirements
-The project has been developed using Python 3.7 with the packages contained in _requirements.txt_.
-It is possible to install the dependencies using pip:
+The project has been developed using Python 3.7 with the packages contained in *requirements.txt*.
+We suggest to create a conda environment with
+`conda create --name MTCOV python=3.7.9 --no-default-packages`, activate it with `conda activate MTCOV`, and install all the dependencies by running (inside `MTCOV` directory):

 `pip install -r requirements.txt`

 ## Test